Enhancing Motor Recovery After Hemispherectomy with Neuromodulation

 Sometimes yes, with device-specific rules.
 Always check the exact device guidelines first.

-A study was conducted to look at how effective Vagus Nerve Stimulation (VNS) is for children with drug-resistant epilepsy (DRE), which means their seizures do not respond well to medication.
+A study was conducted to look at how effective vagus nerve stimulation (VNS) is for treating children with hard-to-control epilepsy, specifically those who have myoclonic seizures.